clubajax/base-component/README.md

 Q. **Uncaught TypeError: Class constructor cannot be invoked without 'new'**

+A. Multiple possibilities:

-A. babel is not transpiling.
+ * Babel is not transpiling.
 This could be the wrong version (try "latest" or "es2015")

-Or, as per the above FAQ, it is _*because*_ you added `.default` to the extended class.
+ * As per the above FAQ, it is _*because*_ you added `.default` to the extended class.

-Or, you might be linking to *src/BaseComponent* instead of *dist/BaseComponent*.
+ * You might be linking to *src/BaseComponent* instead of *dist/BaseComponent*.
+ * You are using the native-shim from custom-elements-polyfill, with untranspiled code.
+If this is the purpose, use `window['no-native-shim'] = true;` before loading the polyfill, to prevent the native-shim from loading.

 Q. **Uncaught ReferenceError: "this" is not defined**

 A. `super()` is required in the constructor when extending another class.